Martaesplo/HRI-with-social-cues/README.md

 ### Main files:
 - **scratch.py:** Contains the ASR, emotion recognition and conversational code.
 File to be ran on Misty.
 Change IP address by near the end of the file.
 - **emotion_recognition/HRI_emotion_recognition.ipynb:** Code to run and train the emotion recognition model.
-- **checkpoint:** Bleongs to the checkpoint(4) used for emotion recognition.
+- **checkpoint (and related files):** Bleongs to the checkpoint(4) used for emotion recognition.
 Without 'same' padding or data augmentation, and using both datasets.

 ### Datasets:
 - **CREMA-D:** https://github.com/CheyneyComputerScience/CREMA-D.